godpype1-art/Push_Swap/README.md

 ---

-### Merge Sort
+### Radix Sort

-This algorithm divides the stack, recursively, enough times that it ends up with a buffer of 1 integer.
-Then, rejoins the peices sorted.
+This algorythm checks the last bit of every integer, them pushes, reverse sorted, to another stack.
+Then, pushes all the elements into the original stack.

 ---
 ## Adaptive Strategy

-The adaptive mode measures the disorder of the input by computing the ratio of inversions to total possible pairs.
+The adaptive mode measures the disorder of the input by computing the ratio of inversions to total optional pairs.

-- Low disorder → Insertion Sort
+- Low disorder → Selection Sort
 - Medium disorder → Bucket Sort
-- High disorder → Merge Sort
+- High disorder → Radix Sort

 This allows the program to select the most suitable algorithm automatically.